 Adam & Anna Bendorf

 Adam & Anna teach piano lessons in their Valencia, CA home.
 They take an avid interest in the musical development of each of their students.
-Their students have won competitions and awards, have performed abroad, have performed as featured as soloists with orchestras, have accompanied choirs and ensembles, have led worship at local area churches, and have gone on to become career musicians.
+Their students have won state, regional, and local competitions and awards, have performed abroad, have performed as featured as soloists with orchestras, have accompanied choirs and ensembles, have led worship at local area churches, and have gone on to become career musicians.

 Anna’s main musical love now is teaching piano privately—something that she has been doing for the past 18 years.
 Anna has also written reviews for children’s music albums for the toy journal, TD Monthly.
 She and her husband, Adam, are duet partners and perform standard duet literature in the area.

-Adam Bendorf teaches piano in Santa Clarita, CA. His teaching experience includes private and group instruction in piano, music theory, and improvisation.
+Adam Bendorf teaches piano in Santa Clarita, CA. His teaching experience includes private and group instruction in piano, chamber music, music theory, and improvisation.

 Adam began playing the piano at age six, studying first with his mother.
 In 1993, Adam became a pupil of the renowned late pianist, Donald Walker.
 In 1996 he began piano studies with Dr. Ken Mays at the Master's College, obtaining his B.A. degree in piano.
 He then went on to study under Dr. Jeanine Jacobson (CSUN piano pedagogy faculty).
 More recently, Adam and his wife, Anna, also began studies for a M.M. degree at California State University, Los Angeles where they studied under noted pianist Robert Ward.
 From 2013-2015 Adam served as an adjunct piano faculty member at The Master's College.
 As a masterclass performer Adam has played for highly acclaimed artists such as Garrick Ohlsson, Menahem Pressler, Nelita True, and Sam Rotman.